RaulGF92/TransmissionREST/README.md

         {'url':'/load','description':'Load the transmissionServer','state': 'CHECK'},
         {'url':'/info','description':'Get transmission server info','state': 'CHECK'},
         {'url':'/all','description':'Get all torrents in server','state': 'CHECK'},
-        {'url':'/active','description':'Get all active torrents','state': 'CHECK'}
+        {'url':'/active','description':'Get all active torrents','state': 'CHECK'},
-        ]
-    },
-    {'post':[
+        {'url':'/torrent/start/{id}','description':'start the torrent','state': 'NOT_PROBE'},
+        {'url':'/torrent/stop/{id}','description':'stop the torrent','state': 'NOT_PROBE'},
+        {'url':'/torrent/delete/{id}','description':'delete the torrent','state': 'NOT_PROBE'},
+        {'url':'/torrent/add/url','description':'example of POST petition of the same Map URL','state': 'CHECK'}, ]
+    },{'post':[
-            {'url':'/torrent/add/file','description':'Accept a File for start a torrent download','state': 'CHECK'}, {'url':'/load','description':'Accept a JSON object to Load the transmissionServer (make get /load method)','state': 'CHECK'}
+            {'url':'/torrent/add/file','description':'Accept a File for start a torrent download','state': 'CHECK'}, {'url':'/load','description':'Accept a JSON object to Load the transmissionServer (make get /load method)','state': 'CHECK'}, {'url':'/torrent/add/url','description':'Accept a URL for start a torrent download','state': 'NOT_PROBE'}, ]
-        ]
-    }]}
+    }]};
 ```
-For upload .torrent you must using a form in a website, using the next example you can change a file between the client and the server.
+For upload .torrent using file method, you must using a form in a website, using the next example you can change a file between the client and the server.
 You must change the action and put the IP of your node server.

 ```
 <html>